ForgeRock/forgeops/etc/multi-region/mcs/files/README.md

 **2. Configure ServiceExport objects**

 >`NOTE:` Currently these files are configured based on 2 replicas of CTS and IDREPO.
-Only change if you want a **larger** number of relicas.
+Only change if you want a **larger** number of replicas.

 MCS requires a Kubernetes service that can be exposed externally to other clusters for multi cluster communication.